 The overall financial condition of the Delaware Valley Health Trust continues to meet or exceed original expectations.
 DVHT is well positioned for continuing to meet its two long term goals of: 1) maintaining an insurance program managed by municipal officials, offering meaningful coverage designed to prudently protect municipalities from loss, and; 2) maintaining a financially secure product which is consistently priced year after year.

-Excess funds are returned to members through two methods or programs: multi-trust discounts and rate stabilization fund (RSF) credits.
+Excess funds are returned to members through multi-trust discounts and rate stabilization fund (RSF) credits.

 The Trust also offers contribution credits through a rate stabilization fund (RSF).
-Members have the option to use the credits allocated, to reduce annual premium contributions due, or to roll the balance forward to future years.
+Members have the option to use all or some of the credits allocated to reduce annual premium contributions or to roll the balance forward to future years.
 In effect, the RSF allows each member the discretion of choosing the most opportune time to apply their own rate relief.
 If the RSF balance is rolled over to future years, the Trust will add interest, and, if approved by the Trustees, an additional year's allocation to the balance.
-DVHT has allocated $9.5 million to the RSF since 2004.
+DVHT has allocated $31.5 million to the RSF since 2004.

 Trust Professional Advisors and Support Organizations